 The difficult work of being a writer is to not take the setbacks personally.

 Your book may not have been right for an agent, but that’s your book.
 It’s not you.

-PLEASE, don't let one agent's rejection or hard truth affect you personally, and don't let a bad appointment turn you off of agents.
-Several writers left the Writer's Digest Conference I went to over the fall because their pitch sessions didn't return the results they hoped for.
+PLEASE, don’t let one agent’s rejection or hard truth affect you personally, and don’t let a bad appointment turn you off of agents.
+Several writers left the Writer’s Digest Conference I went to over the fall because their pitch sessions didn’t return the results they hoped for.
 They took the rejection personally, and they close themselves off from learning tips that could improve their chance of getting a traditional publishing deal.

 Writing is getting rejected and continuing onward.
 It is a journey.
-Be committed to it, be humble, be willing to learn, and more of all -- show up and do the work!
+Be committed to it, be humble, and most of all be willing to learn!